Mathieu Khedimi

-Mathieu Khedimi (born on 19 February 1964) is a French rugby league coach and former player.
+Mathieu Khedimi (19 February 1964 – 31 December 2023) was a French rugby league coach and player.
 He played as hooker or lock forward.
 He played his entire career for AS Saint-Estève with which he won several titles.
-An author of the rugby league literature considered him as "the soul of the club since long times".
+An author of the rugby league literature considered him as "long the soul of the club".

 Biography

-Khedimi was formed in rugby union in the ranks of USA Perpignan, reaching the Reichel Championship semi-final in 1982, under the guidance of the coach Louis Cros.
+Khedimi was trained in rugby union in the ranks of USA Perpignan, reaching the Reichel Championship semi-final in 1982, under the guidance of the coach Louis Cros.

-In rugby league, he was part of the great Saint-Estève team, collecting the titles of the French Championship and Lord Derby Cup in the 80s and the 90s.
+In rugby league, he was part of the great Saint-Estève team, collecting the titles of the French Championship and Lord Derby Cup in the 1980s and the 1990s.

 Career

 Finally, he earned 9 caps for France between 1987 and 1994, taking part at the 1985-1988, 1989-1992 and 1995 World Cups.
 He was also the coach of AS Saint-Estève in 1998, with a French Championship and Lord Derby Cup title.

-Currently, Khedimi is the French Rugby League Federation vice-president, along with Marc Palanques.
+Before his death, Khedimi was the French Rugby League Federation vice-president, along with Marc Palanques.

 Personal life

-He is father of the rugby league players Matthieu Khedimi and Romain Khedimi, the former being a French international.
+Mathieu Khedimi was father of the rugby league players Matthieu Khedimi and Romain Khedimi, the former being a French international.

-In his civil life, he owns an earthworks company, after being a municipal police officer.
+In his civil life, he owned an earthworks company, after being a municipal police officer.

+Khedimi died on 31 December 2023, at the age of 59.